 Luckily, I haven’t ever lost any of my chickens to a predator and their feather loss is normally something much less serious.
 The most common reason for a chicken losing their feathers is the annual moult; however this isn’t the only reason.

-Let’s take a look at the most common reasons why chickens lose their feathers and what we can do about it.
+Let’s take a look at the most common reasons why chickens lose their feathers and our three favourite cures:

 The first and most common reason why chickens lose their feathers is the ‘annual moult‘.

 A moult is when a chicken sheds its old feathers and replaces them with new feathers.
 Chickens moult during the end of the egg laying season, in the fall.
 This is normally closely linked to daylight hours.
 So, during the fall when there is a drop in the number of daylight hours, you can expect your chickens to start their moult.

 You will noticed when they start to moult they lose feathers around their neck first.
 This will spread to their back and then move to their breast until finally their tail feathers drop out.

 The typical moult lasts around 6 weeks, however older chickens moult much slower and it can take them up to 10-12 weeks.

 In addition to their feathers dropping out, you will also notice that their comb will lose some of its colour and it won’t be a vibrant red any longer.

 Finally, during a moult you will notice that the amount of eggs they lay will greatly reduce and most likely stop all together.
 This is because chickens need lots of protein to make eggs, but also, their feathers are 80% protein.
 So your chicken can either moult or lay eggs, it doesn’t have enough protein to do both at the same time.

 Can You Stop Their Moult?